 - Internships: Real-world work or field experience will: (a) help students explore a career or job, (b) increase post-graduation employment opportunities, and (c) broaden professional networks.

 - Leadership and Student Organizations: CALS has many opportunities for students to get involved and practice leadership, including student organizations (over 30 in CALS and more than 1,000 campus-wide) and college committees.

 - Mentored Research / Independent Study: UW–Madison is known for its cutting-edge research.
 Students have the opportunity to be part of the discovery process by earning academic credit.

 - Service: CALS students have a strong record of service to the local, state, and international communities.
 Visit the Morgridge Center for opportunities.

-- Facilities: CALS has outstanding facilities for student housing, instruction, and research.
-From the Allen Centennial Garden with the former dean's residence to 13 Agricultural Research Stations, students experience hands-on and unique learning environments.
+- Facilities: CALS has outstanding facilities for instruction, research, and exploration.
+From the Allen Centennial Garden with the former dean's residence to thirteen Agricultural Research Stations, students experience hands-on and unique learning environments.

 - Capstone: Students integrate and apply knowledge in a culminating learning experience designed to prepare them to address real-world problems after graduation.

 The majority of CALS students complete several of the signature experiences above.